-Boonin takes on the conception criterion that pro-lifers put forward as grounding a fetus’ right to life.
-He explains that all such arguments stem from the idea that “you and I have this right, and that we are related to human fetuses in important ways in which we are not related to dogs, trees, ecosystems, and other possible objects of moral concern.”
-He critiques nine different arguments to this effect but for the sake of space, I will focus on one that addresses a very common pro-life argument.
+In Chapter 2, Boonin takes on the pro-life conception criteria.
+He explains that the main idea behind the conception criteria is that “you and I have this right, and that we are related to human fetuses in important ways in which we are not related to dogs, trees, ecosystems, and other possible objects of moral concern.”
+He critiques nine different arguments to this effect but for the sake of space, I will focus on one that addresses, yet misunderstands, a very common pro-life argument.

 Boonin tackles the parsimony argument which points to the fact that from fetus to adult, we are all members of the species homo sapiens.
-He rightly points out though that merely saying someone is a human being is not the same as saying they have a right to life.
+Boonin begins by rightly arguing that merely saying someone is a human being is not the same as showing they have a right to life.
 The second half needs justification.
 He goes on to a hypothetical scenario that a pro-lifer could use to make their case.
-Imagine there is a room where ten people are placed together.
-Both sides agree that these are all people with a right to life.
-Then we could ask what they all have in common.
+Imagine there is a room where ten humans are placed together.
+Both sides agree that all these humans have a right to life.
+We could then ask what they all have in common.
 The answer is: their humanity.
-Boonin rejects common humanity as sufficient grounds for the right to life.
+Therefore, the right to life should be grounded in their humanity.
+While Boonin agrees that on the surface this seems parsimonious, he ultimately rejects common humanity as sufficient grounds for the right to life.

 “No matter what our views on abortion, it is extremely difficult to believe that this discovery would make us think it any more permissible to kill him.
 He has all the same properties we thought he had before; he simply got them from alien parents instead of human ones.”

-This hypothetical situation he believes undermines the parsimony objection.
+Boonin believes this hypothetical situation undermines the parsimony criteria.

 This chapter consists of two parts.
-The first is an attempt to rebut arguments that claim fetuses have human rights at other early stages of development, such as implantation, when the baby has human form, fetal movement, quickening, and initial brain activity.
-I think these arguments should not even be represented by a pro-life advocate because they also try to ground human rights in a stage of development and that is what we try to avoid.
+The first is an attempt to rebut arguments that claim fetuses have human rights at other early stages of development: implantation, when the baby has human form, fetal movement, quickening, and initial brain activity.
+I don’t think pro-lifers should even be presenting these arguments since they try to ground human rights in a stage of development and that is what we are trying to avoid.

-Boonin lays out his argument for when he thinks human fetuses acquire the right to life: the stage where cortical brain activity is present.
+In the second part, Boonin lays out his argument for when he thinks human fetuses acquire the right to life: at the stage where organized cortical brain activity is present.
 He writes,

 “organized cortical brain activity refers to electrical activity in the cerebral cortex of the sort that produces recognizable EEG readings… there is no evidence to suggest that this occurs prior to approximately the 25th week of gestation, and ample evidence to suggest that it does begin to occur sometime between the 25th and 32nd week.
 If the onset of such activity marks the point at which the fetus acquires the right to life, then the vast majority of abortions do not involve the death of an individual with a right to life.”

-Here, Boonin switches gears.
-He grants that the fetus has a right to life at every stage for the sake of argument.
-However, he uses Judith Jarvis Thomson’s violinist argument to show that abortion is still permissible even if they have a right to life.
+In chapter 4, Boonin switches gears.
+He grants that the fetus has a right to life at every stage of development for the sake of argument.
+However, he uses Judith Jarvis Thomson’s violinist argument to show that abortion is still permissible even if unborn is a person with a right to life.
 The argument goes like this:

 One morning, you wake up in a hospital and find yourself attached by tubes to a violinist.
 The violinist is suffering from a fatal kidney disease and he needs a blood transfusion to stay alive.
 The Society of Music Lovers checked medical records and found out you were the right blood type.
 You are apologized to for the inconvenience, but also told that if you unplug yourself from him, he will die.
 But cheer up.
 In nine months, he will be able to survive without the use of your blood and you can go on your happy way!

-Boonin argues that it is not enough for the pro-lifer to show the fetus has a right to life.
-We must show that, unlike the violinist, the fetus has a right to the woman providing what he needs to survive.
-He believes there are three avenues open to the pro-life side to attack this argument.
+Boonin insists that it is not enough for the pro-lifer to show the fetus has a right to life.
+We must also show that, unlike the violinist, the fetus has a right to use the woman’s body.
+He believes there are three avenues through which the pro-life side can attack this argument.
 1) Find a morally relevant difference between the two scenarios.
-2) We could just accept that it is morally impermissible for the woman to unplug herself from the violinist.
-3) Or we can reject the authority of analogy.
+2) Bite the bullet and say that it is morally impermissible for the woman to unplug herself from the violinist.
+3) Reject the authority of analogy.
 He sees the first option as the most popular tactic.

 Boonin has written an impressive book.
-It has certainly made me have to think hard about some of the arguments I have taken for granted as successful.
-From here I want to evaluate some of the key claims his book makes.
+It has certainly made me think hard about some of the arguments I have taken for granted as successful.
+From here I want to evaluate some of the key claims that his book makes.

 Boonin and I agree on a number of points.

-1) There is continuity in who the human is through all stages of development.
+1) There is continuity in human beings through all stages of development.